 - 3 garlic cloves minced

-- 1 tablespoon smoked paprika (regular is also fine)
+- 1 tablespoon smoked paprika or regular

 - 1 teaspoon cumin